WatiBenj/Blockchain_Ajtai_Hash/README.md

 - *Miner.java*
 - *Utility.java*

+## Future Work

+Implementation of the signing process to guarantee the authenticity of transactions and the integrity of blocks, using a hash-based signature scheme (XMSS) to achieve a fully quantum-secure blockchain simulation.

 ## Support

 benjamin.fischer@etu.unige.ch

-## Future Work

-Implementation of the signing process to guarantee the authenticity of transactions and the integrity of blocks using a hash-based signature scheme (XMSS) to achieve a fully quantum-secure blockchain simulation.